ajwills72/critical-thinking/docs/EvaluatingArgumentsInteractInstruct.md

 ## Activity 2: Fox-hunting argument

 Suggest work in pairs or tutorial groups.
 They can evaluate this argument using the flowchart.
 They start in session, finish as homework, report back next week.

+There is an example answer to this actvity [here](fox-hunting.html).